-Key Takeaways: Month-end Mar-19 cash balance was \$50.8M, while projected Liquidity Plan cash balance as of the same date was \$58.2M.
-YTD \$29.0M decline in cash is attributed to net balance sheet disbursements in the amount of \$34.7M, partially offset by lower-than-forecast payroll and professional services disbursements, and debt service related payments.
+Key Takeaways: Through Apr-19, HFA experienced a cash reduction of (\$17.2M) and ended the month with a cash balance of \$62.6M.
+YTD decline in cash is attributed to net balance sheet disbursements of (\$25.8M), partially offset by lower-than-forecast payroll and professional services disbursements.
 While the FY19 Liquidity Plan initially projected cash inflows of \$74.9M in pass-through proceeds from the Community Development Block Grant ("CDBG") awarded by HUD, the timeline for the distributions of such funds is unclear.
 The main funds recipient, the Commonwealth of Puerto Rico, has delegated the administering of CDBG grants to the Department of Housing (local/state), and funds have now been reassigned and budgeted for FY20, for approximately \$390.0M, to be held under custody of the Department of Housing.
 The allocated amount for HFA has not been determined.

-- 1. (\$7.5M) YTD actuals vs. Liquidity Plan: - a.
-Mainly driven by net Federal Fund disbursements (receipts to disbursements) in the amount of \$4.5M, which are timing in nature. - b.
-Intergovernmental receipt actuals reflect YTD unfavorable variances in the amount of \$3.7M. - c.
-Operational disbursement actuals YTD reflect a permanent favorable variance in the amount of \$10.1M, mainly driven by \$2.1M for Payroll, and \$2.5M in Professional Services. - 2.
-HFA expected to remain relatively cash neutral for the balance of FY19.
+- 1. (\$17.1M) YTD actuals vs. Liquidity Plan: - Mainly driven by net Federal Fund disbursements (receipts to disbursements) in the amount of \$10.4M. - b.
+Intergovernmental receipt actuals reflect YTD favorable variance in the amount of \$8.0M, considered permanent. - c.
+Operational disbursement actuals YTD reflect permanent favorable variance in the amount of \$11.8M, mainly driven by \$2.4M for Payroll and \$2.8M in Professional Services. - d.
+Balance Sheet and other variances that equate to (\$47.3M) year to date. - 2. (\$12.1M) cash reduction for the balance of FY19: - a.
+Mainly driven by forecasted net Federal Fund disbursements in the amount of \$14.8M, offset by additional savings in Payroll and Professional Services expected to materialize.

-- Headcount FTEs: Decreased from 145 to 140 from Jun-18 to Mar-19. - a.
-HFA does not expect to hire additional FTEs for the remainder of FY19. - 2.
-Payroll: Disbursements are forecast to be \$8.7M for FY19.
-YTD payroll is \$5.9M.
+- 1. Headcount FTEs: Decreased from 145 to 141 from Jun-18 to Apr-19. - a.
+HFA is not expected to hire additional FTEs for the remainder of FY19. - 2.
+Payroll: Disbursements are forecast to be \$8.5M for FY19.
+YTD payroll is \$6.6M. - a.
+While the original FY19 Liquidity Plan forecast full year payroll expenses of \$11.1M, the reforecast amount is significantly lower by \$2.6M.

-$^{^{21}}$ Appendix includes reconciliation between AAFAF reported cash figures and the figures in this report.
+&lt;sup>21 Appendix includes reconciliation between AAFAF reported cash figures and the figures in this report.